Wood chipper for rent?

 A lot of customers ask us whether it's best to buy or rent a wood chipper.
 And we thought of addressing that question briefly.

 Investing in a quality wood chipper is not an easy decision.
 If you are in this boat, you may be thinking, “Why would I invest thousands of dollars in a piece of equipment that I may only use seasonally?“ That is one key question to ask before committing yourself to owning a wood chipper.
 And we would like to offer some insight that can help you decide whether to rent or to own one of our chippers.

-The decision whether to rent a wood chipper will depend on the size and how repetitive is the task you are looking to take on.
+The decision of whether to rent a wood chipper will depend on the size and how repetitive is the task you are looking to take on.
 For example; if you are doing a one-time job to remove branches, renting a unit would be the smart move.
 (In fact, given how often these jobs appear on their list, many contractors prefer to rent.)
 A big downside for renting, however, is that places like Home Depot usually rent big chippers that need to be towed.
-So, you may not be inclined to have a tow truck come to your place of residence or work place.
+So, you may not be inclined to have a tow truck come to your place of residence or workplace.

 Please click below to see our chipper lineup.
-If you are aiming for a bigger, commercial grade wood chipper, we also offer interesting finance options to optimize your working capital and maintain a steady cash flow.
+If you are aiming for a bigger, commercial-grade wood chipper, we also offer interesting finance options to optimize your working capital and maintain a steady cash flow.